 She touched the pen to the divorce paper and signed in the correct spots.
 She looked to her best friend, who had her own law firm, “Can you handle the rest of this Danni?”

-Her red-painted lips smiled, and sympathy was in her large in her chocolate-brown eyes and written all over her tan face, “Sure, are you okay, Addie?”
+Her red-painted lips smiled, and sympathy was in her large almond eyes and written all over her tan face, “Sure, are you okay, Addie?”

 “Landon Costello, you give me back my phone, now, this isn’t funny, I’m expected a very important phone call you blundering idiot!”
 Melody Jackson yelled at her very hot neighbor’s very hot younger brother as she began to run after him.
 She had just gotten home from the office and was checking her phone for a message or call from her sister when he had come up behind her and snatched her phone out of her small hands.
 He was so immature for a twenty-six-year-old.
 And that led her to be here in three-inch black pumps, a cream-colored jacket, and matching pencil skirt, chasing after one hell of a sexy firefighter who was running away from her in beat-up sneakers and a pair of red basketball shorts.
 Which allowed her to feast her eyes along his sweat glistened, hard toned back and for a fleeting moment before he ran away his just as toned, broad, lightly speckled chest and rippling abs?